EndGaurav/React/07reactRouter/Notes.md

 # data Loader in React-Route-dom
 - API call.
 - it takes a callback function or method.
-- useLoaderData() hook
+- useLoaderData() hook from react-router-dom.
-- ye element per over hone ke time he trigger ho jata hai.
+- ye element per hover hone ke time he trigger ho jata hai.
-- it starts feteching data for db or something else as you do hover on that element.
+- it starts feteching data from db or something else as you do hover on that element.
 - little faster than useEffect.
 - good for optimization.